Qysher/ClickAssist/README.md

 **How to start**
 1. Download ClickAssist.ahk / ClickAssist.exe
-2. Rename ClickAssist file (example : k8J3saQ.ahk/.exe)
+2. Rename the ClickAssist file (example : k8J3saQ.ahk/.exe)
 3. (Optional) Compile the Script to a .exe (Rightclick on the Script and click on "Compile Script")

 **Selfdestruct**